Walker Center: Description

 The building was opened on December 9, 1912, taking a little over a year to be built.
-At the time of its completion, it stood as the tallest building between Chicago and San Francisco (16 stories, 220 ft/67 m).
-It was originally constructed as the headquarters for Walker Bank, founded by the Walker brothers: Samuel Sharp, Joseph Robinson, David Frederick, and Matthew Walker, Jr. The basement originally contained the vault for the bank, as well as a barbershop, florist, cigar store, and other shops.
+It was originally constructed as the headquarters for Walker Bank, founded in Salt Lake City in 1859 by the Walker brothers: Samuel Sharp, Joseph Robinson, David Frederick, and Matthew Walker, Jr. The basement originally contained the vault for the bank, as well as a barbershop, florist, cigar store, and other shops.
 The main floor contained the bank, and upper floors were used as office space.

-It was designed by the St. Louis, Missouri-based architecture firm Eames and Young.
-It remained the headquarters of Walker Bank until it merged with First Interstate Bancorp in 1981 (it is now part of Wells Fargo).
+The St. Louis, Missouri-based architecture firm Eames and Young designed the structure, which is an example of the Chicago school design style.

+Walker Bank was headquartered in the building until a 1981 merger with First Interstate Bancorp; First Interstate merged with Wells Fargo in 1996.
+Walker Center still operates as a multi-use office and business building, with leasing managed by Colliers.

-Weather Tower
+Weather tower

 The Walker Center is topped by a 64-foot weather tower, which gives a weather forecast based on the color of the lights.
-The weather tower was taken down in the 1980s due to a city ordinance but replaced in 2008.
+A local radio station originally installed the tower when based in the building in the 1940s.
+The weather tower was taken down in the 1980s due to a city ordinance but the tower was replaced in 2008 with upgrades for safety and code compliance.
 The meaning of the tower colors are: